Chateau de Comper - Fairy Vivian's Castle

 Salomon, King of Brittany built the first Chateau de Comper in the 9th century.

 Bertrand Duguesclin captured and destroyed it in the 14th century.

-The newly rebuilt Chateau de Comper then changed hands many time until the 16th century when the Catholic Duke of Mercoeur acquired it.
+The newly rebuilt Chateau de Comper changed hands many time until the 16th century, when the Catholic Duke of Mercoeur acquired it.

 However, the Chateau de Comper was once more rebuilt and once more destroyed during the French Revolution.

 Sections of ramparts, the entrance gate and a massive tower are the only original features of the old fortress!